Verified by the CalcTree engineering team on July 19, 2024

 represents the depth to the neutral axis.
 This is different to the depth of the neutral axis of a cracked or uncracked section, which can be computed using our Neutral Axis Calculator: RC Section to AS3600.

-Once the reduction factor ϕ is determined from Table 2.2.2, the reduced moment flexural capacity is thus given as:
+Once the reduction factor ϕ is determined from Table 2.2.2, the design moment flexural capacity is thus given as:

 ϕMu=ϕAstfsy×(d−2γkud)